 SUCKING MECHANISM OF THE HOUSEFLY

-The housefly mainly feds on liquid food materials.
-It has mouth parts modified for sucking in food in the following ways
+The housefly mainly feeds on liquid food materials.
+It has mouthparts modified for sucking in food in the following ways

 i.
 The housefly possesses enlarged labella which are sucking structures for sucking liquid food